Viktoriia Onopriienko: 2020

-2021
+2021: Olympic year

 Onopriienko competed at the Sofia World Cup, finishing sixth in the all-around and ball and fifth in clubs.
 At the Tashkent World Cup, she ranked thirteenth all-around and sixth in the ribbon final.
 Then at the Baku World Cup she was fifteenth in the all-around and eighth in the ball final.
 At the Ukrainian Championships, she won her first national all-around title..
 She finished fourteenth in the all-around at the Pesaro World Cup.

 Onopriienko competed at her first senior European Championships in Varna, Bulgaria.
 She and her Ukrainian teammates Khrystyna Pohranychna and Vlada Nikolchenko and the senior group placed fifth in the team competition.
 Individually, she qualified for the all-around final where she finished eleventh.
 She qualified for the hoop and clubs event finals where she finished eighth and seventh respectively.
 She then participated in the Tel Aviv Grand Prix, where she finished sixth place all-around, eighth in the hoop final, and fourth in the ball and clubs finals.

 Onopriienko and Khrystyna Pohranychna were selected as the individual rhythmic gymnasts representing Ukraine at the postponed 2020 Olympic Games in Tokyo.
 Onopriienko was the youngest individual rhythmic gymnast competing.
 She qualified for the all-around final in ninth place, and her compatriot Pohranychna qualified as well.
 In the all-around final, she finished tenth.

 After the Olympics, she competed at the Marbella Grand Prix Final, where she placed second all-around behind Russian gymnast Lala Kramarenko.
 In the apparatus finals, she won the silver medal in ribbon, the bronze in hoop and clubs, and finished in seventh place in ball.
 She then competed at the World Championships in Kitakyushu, Japan.
 She qualified for the hoop and finals where she finished eighth and the ball final where she finished seventh.
 She then competed in the all-around final and finished in fifth place, and Ukraine placed fourth in the team competition.